-This week, restaurant professionals gathered at the Colorado Convention Center in beautiful downtown Denver to discuss trends and issues affecting restauranteurs nationwide.
+This week, restaurant professionals gathered at the Colorado Convention Center in beautiful downtown Denver.
+They discussed trends and issues, including supporting women, affecting restauranteurs nationwide.

-Amanda Cohen, founder and chef of New York City’s Dirt Candy kicked off the event with a keynote and subsequent panel discussion about the issues facing women in the industry.
+Amanda Cohen, founder and chef of New York City’s Dirt Candy kicked off the event.
+She delivered a keynote and subsequent panel discussion about the issues facing women in the industry.
 Cohen shared her journey of ups and downs, victories and challenges.
-From experimenting on new flavors and dishes to setting up her first restaurant; through it all, she remained tenacious and seems to have kept a sense of humor along the way
+She relayed her experiences experimenting on new flavors and dishes and setting up her first restaurant.
+Finally, through it all, she remained tenacious.

 Lee Goodfriend from Racines Restaurant, and Stephanie Turner from KM Concessions joined Cohen for the panel discussion.
 Goodfriend has no tolerance for harassment and commented several times about standing up against it and making sure your voice is heard.

 For decades, women have experienced gender inequality.
 As a result, they often experience unfair and unjust treatment.
 Also, they report feeling excluded and overlooked when it comes to promotions.